alistairewj/reproducibility-mimic/README.md

 # Reproducibility in MIMIC-III
-Evaluating the reproducibility of mortality prediction studies in the MIMIC-III database
+This repository is evaluates the reproducibility of mortality prediction studies in the MIMIC-III database.
+This study was presented at the Machine Learning in Healthcare (MLHC 2017) conference, and you can find the paper [here](http://proceedings.mlr.press/v68/johnson17a.html) ([pdf](http://proceedings.mlr.press/v68/johnson17a/johnson17a.pdf)).

 # Using this repository

 ## Requirements

-This repository assumes you have:

-* The MIMIC-III v1.4 database in a PostgreSQL database (v9.4+)
+This repository assumes you have the MIMIC-III v1.4 database in a PostgreSQL database (v9.6+).
-* The `TSExact` extension for PostgreSQL (see https://github.com/postgrespro/tsexact for instructions)

 ## Running the code